 - If your cat is really, really, really curious about something new you added, I find it sometimes helps to just let them sniff it.
 Some cats just like to ‘catalogue’ everything in their space and if they can ‘know’ the piece, sometimes that’s enough for them.
 So even if it’s a piece that I won’t let them play with, I’ll often let them sniff it to ‘learn’ it if they’ve already discovered it and will keep trying to access it.

 - In regards to beds & bedding, I use these lightweight quilts on our beds _over_ our regular bedding.
 They’re pretty to look at, but also quite light so they’re super easy to throw in the wash on a more regular basis than I would want to do all the laundry from the bed.
 This keeps cat hair off the bed and makes my life a lot easier.

-- If you’re curious about how to keep cats from scratching furniture, I have a whole separate post about that that you can read here: Cats & Furniture Tips.
+- If you’re curious about how to keep cats from scratching furniture, I have a whole separate post about that that you can read here: How to Stop Cats from Scratching Furniture.

 More cat-related posts that might help: